uea-teaching/computer-vision-2022/lectures/image-classification.md

 ## Low Level Features

-The low level features, which are used the most often include _SIFT_ and _HOG_ features combined with some colour descriptors.
+Two low level features, which are used often, include _SIFT_ and _HOG_ features, combined with some colour descriptors.

 ---